evouga/libshell/README.md

     cmake ..
     make

+This procedure will build:
+ - the library itself;
-This procedure will build both the library and an example program, which performs a few iterations of a static solve on an rest-flat bunny mesh.
+ - an example program, which performs a few iterations of a static solve on an rest-flat bunny mesh;
+ - a testing program, used to verify the correctness of the energies and derivatives.

 ## Dependencies